bowman2001/perplex/exampleSite/content/doc/overview/markdown/index.md

   params:
     alt: Markdown logo
     container: trans
+    size: tiny
 - src: erda-estremera-eMX1aIAp9Nw-unsplash.jpg
   name: bigsplash
   params:
-    caption: This caption and attribution are only available when we register an image as a resource in the front-matter
+    caption: This caption and the attribution below are not available for directly included images.
+We need to register an image as a resource in the front-matter and provide additional information.
+    alt: Big splash of water
 - src: mulyadi-JJMoAiVl9jA-unsplash.jpg
   name: splash
   params:
-    caption: Caption (via resource)
+    caption: Caption (only from a resource)
+    alt: Splash of water
 categories: [Overview, Markdown]
 tags: [Block, Inline]
 weight: 5